ponylang/pony-tutorial/docs/types/static-vs-dynamic.md

 * Your code will always be capabilities-secure.
 * All message passing is causal.

 Some of those will make sense right now.
-Some of them may not mean much to you yet (like capabilities security and causal messaging), but we'll get to those concepts later on.
+Some of them may not mean much to you yet (like capabilities-security and causal messaging), but we'll get to those concepts later on.

 __If I use Pony's FFI to call code written in another language, does Pony magically make the same guarantees for the code I call?__ Sadly, no. Pony's type system guarantees only apply to code written in Pony.
 Code written in other languages gets only the guarantees provided by that language.